ngkc1996/url-shortener-backend/README.md

 - Install libraries: `pip install -r requirements.txt`
 - Run `app.py` in project folder, with the environment variables.

+## Database Setup
+- Setting up the MongoDB cluster is pretty straightforward.
+- To get the connection string (`DB_URI`), in your cluster, navigate to _Connect_, and choose _Connect your application_.
+Select _Python_ as the driver and the code example will appear.

 ## Environment Variables

 | Variable                    | Description                                                                                                                    |